Lim-Hong-Ying/MAD-P03-Group-GG/README.md

    - Press the 👤 button to access your user account profile page.
    - Press the red "Delete Account" button to delete your account.
    - All your records and data stored on Cashshope's server will be deleted and it is non-recoverable.
-5. Chat Guide <br>
-   Chat List:
-   - Press the "+" button to add other users to your chat list.
-   - Press and hold on a user in your chat list to remove them from your list (you can always add them back).
-   - Press the search 🔍 bar to search for any users in your chat list.
-   - Number of unseen messages will be displayed for each chat <br>
-   Chat:
-   - Type a message and press ➢ button to send
-   - Press the "+" button to send a picture from your phone's gallery
-   - Status of the other user will be displayed at the top, below their name <br>
-   Things to note:
-   - If you are in any chat page your status would be changed to "online".
-   - Once exiting any of the chat pages (e.g. Return back to homepage), your status would be changed to "offline" and other users can see your last seen date and time.

 ### For Sellers
 In order to allow your buyers to purchase your items via debit or credit card: